Karaka-Management/Organization-Guide/Policies & Guidelines/Conflict of Interest Policy.md

 All conflicts of interest will be resolved as fairly as possible.
 Senior organization members have the responsibility of the final decision when a solution can be found.

-## Consequences
+## Enforcement

-Disrespecting this policy possibly leads to legal actions or excluding the involved person from any further activities of the organization if no solution can be found.
+Disrespecting this policy possibly leads to a warning and potnetially excluding the involved person from any further activities of the organization.
+Depending on the severness legal actions may follow.

+2022.01.01 - Version 1.0